-Before doing any electrical repairs, you must determine whether the tool you need, there are many options for test electric current.
-The current is energized and any endpoints or feed-throughs are powered.
-In some situations, you might have to calculate voltage levels.
+Before doing any electrical repairs, it’s essential to identify the appropriate tools for the task.
+There are many options available designed to test electric current.
+You’ll need to determine whether the current is energized and whether any endpoints or feed-throughs are powered.
+In some situations, you might also need to calculate voltage levels to ensure everything is functioning properly grounded.

-The good news is that most homeowners can accomplish this without too much trouble.
-Actually, you may make inspecting an outlet as easy or difficult as you choose.
-A working bulb can be used for a simple, free method, or you can utilize highly expensive equipment that employs radar waves.
+The good news is that most homeowners can handle this without too much trouble.
+Testing an outlet can be as simple or as advanced as you need it to be.
+You could use a working bulb for a basic approach or turn to highly specialized and expensive equipment.

 How do you test electric current?